-- Explain what is unique about Spain's historical relationship with both Europe and Africa;
+- Explain what is unique about Spain's unique position between both Europe and Africa

-- Identify how Spain's Muslim history is expressed in its iconic cultural forms, including dance, cuisine and art.
+- Experience how Spain's Muslim history is expressed in its iconic cultural forms, including dance, gastronomy, art, and architecture

 Upon successful completion of this subject, students should have:

-- developed an independent approach to learning through participation in activities, and
+- Developed a collaborative approach to learning through reflective participation in activities

 - Improved written and oral skills.